 In the past, there wasn’t a dedicated B2B setup on WooCommerce.
 What you did have were WooCommerce plugins that fulfilled specific B2B functionalities.

-The situation has changed significantly with platforms like B2BWoo that provide an all-in-one B2B solution on WooCommerce similar to Shopify Plus.
+The situation has changed significantly with platforms like B2BWoo that provide an all-in-one WooCommerce B2B solution similar to Shopify Plus.

 B2BWoo comes with a variety of different features that make the wholesale experience better: